frederic-perez/AmE-dictionary/data/dictionary.md

 __whitehot__ :two::hammer: _Gustafson will be at the whitehot center of that quest._
 __whitelist__ _v_
 __whiteout__
+__whitespace__ _slang_ An unexploited opportunity.
+That is, whitespace is a potential source of profit, almost always associated with some level of risk.
 __whitewash__ _v_ :four::hammer:
 __whithered__
 __whittle__ _v_ :eight::hammer: (whittled, whittling) _The overwhelming advantage has been whittled down._